ferrous-systems/teaching-material/assignments/leveldb-mdbook/src/ffi-1-exercise.md

 [the following section]: https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/question-mark-in-main-and-tests.html

 ✅ Test the success and error cases.
+  - *Note: you can provoke an error by trying to open a database folder to which you don't have write access*

 ✅ What type(s) does your `open` function accept as database names?
 What would offer the most flexibility?
 Get some inspiration from [std::fs::File](https://doc.rust-lang.org/std/fs/struct.File.html).